jtimberman/chef-handler-growl/README.md

 * GNTP over the network capability.
 For example, if I have three virtual machines running Chef on an interval, I'd like them to send notification to my Mac workstation I'm using.

+These are created as issues.
+Pull requests welcome.

 License and Author
 ==================